Excellent

 How To Eliminate Fleas And Ticks

-• Regularly grooming of your dog allows the perfect opportunity for you to check the condition of your dog’s skin.
+• Regularly grooming your dog provides the perfect opportunity for you to check the condition of your dog’s skin.
 A metal comb or flea comb are useful tools to part the hair down to the skin to check for fleas, ticks and grass seeds.
 Our Essentials pet grooming set contains everything you need to keep your four-legged friend healthy.

 • Ticks can be easily and safely removed from the skin with a specialist tick removal tool.